 A teacher I am working with recently acknowledged that in fact he just couldn’t stop “listening to fix”.
 He is always trying to find the solution; move on the issue; work out what he can do to help.
 Of course, this natural desire to problem solve and help others was probably the key driver in him becoming a teacher in the first place.
 He is now becoming more conscious of what he is listening to.
 His first thoughts run through a list of some of the unconscious filters that he may be exhibiting…

 I’ve done something wrong.

 I need to judge you.

 Moving from the diagnostic (selective listening, filtered hearing and responding) to attentive listening (active attending, hearing, reflecting) was a new skill to practise.
-It was also the part which the very same teacher had found so useful when receiving coaching himself.
+It was also the part that the very same teacher had found so useful when receiving coaching himself.

-‘Imagine someone listening, not only to your words, but also to what’s behind them..’
-Whitworth et al 1998
+‘Imagine someone listening, not only to your words but also to what’s behind them…’ Whitworth et al. 1998